Blog post

 At Suzuka, Hamilton finished outside the podium.
 The race exposed Ferrari's "main weakness," as Charles Leclerc described it: tire management.
 On a circuit that demands precision and consistency over 53 laps, Ferrari's car struggled to keep its tires in the optimal window for a full stint.

 Hamilton's result was respectable but not spectacular.
-He was outpaced by his teammate Leclerc, who finished third, and by the Mercedes and McLaren drivers who controlled the race.
+He was outpaced by his teammate Leclerc, and by the Mercedes and McLaren drivers who controlled the race.
 The message was clear: Ferrari had pace, but it was not yet consistent enough to challenge Mercedes over a full race distance.

 What it means for Hamilton's eighth title bid

-After three rounds, Hamilton is not in the championship fight.
-Antonelli leads, Russell is second, and the gap is already growing.
+After the opening rounds, Hamilton is not yet in the championship fight.
+Antonelli has been leading the standings, Russell is close behind, and the gap may already be growing.
 But Hamilton has never been a driver who panics under pressure.
 His career has been defined by patience, adaptation, and the ability to peak at the right moment.

 The question is whether he has enough time left in his career to make that happen again.
 At 41, Hamilton is the oldest driver on the grid.
 Every race is a reminder that the clock is ticking.
 But if anyone can turn a season around, it is the driver who has won seven championships.